Do the Five Ways of Saint Thomas Prove the Existence of the Christian God?

 Again, one wonders if those raising this critique have even bothered to read anything else from the Summa Theologiae from which the Five Ways come, since Aquinas addresses the unity of God in Part I, Question 11, Article 3:

 First, Aquinas invokes what has come to be known as Ockham’s Razor (though, being a contemporary of William of Ockham, Aquinas would not have attributed it to the Franciscan theologian – that, and the fact that the idea has been invoked throughout the history of philosophy).
-Also called the Principle of Parsimony, it states that a simpler explanation is to preferred to a more complex one.
+Also called the Principle of Parsimony, it states that a simpler explanation is to be preferred to a more complex one.
 If there were many causes, Aquinas argues, it would need to be explained why they came together in a unified (and coordinated) result, namely a single universe.
 A single cause is better precisely because it is simpler.

 Next, Aquinas gives a more substantive explanation that there is, and must be, only one God – His perfection.